 For the past few years, OnePlus has built a bit of a reputation for doing things differently: releasing one phone at a time, and only selling that one, all-in flagship phone.
 A new model was generally introduced every six months to ensure the company always offered the most powerful processor available.

 In 2019 things changed though.
-OnePlus launched an ultra-premium flagship, the OnePlus 7 Pro (and a 5G version too - which we've used for eight hours in testing), as well as the usual and more affordable handset, the OnePlus 7.
-Here's how that handset fits into the picture.
+In the first of that year OnePlus launched an ultra-premium flagship, the OnePlus 7 Pro (and a 5G version), as well as the usual and more affordable handset, the OnePlus 7.
+Neither are the current models anymore, but that doesn't mean you shouldn't think about getting one.

 Design: If it ain't broke?